 Bio

 I spent my childhood and teenage years in an enclosed campus in southern China.
-I attended physics for my first degree but made a drastic turn after many struggles spending a number of sobering years learning about psychology of human speech perception as a lab assistant in Hong Kong.
+I learnt physics for my first degree but made a drastic turn after many struggles spending a number of sobering years learning about psychology of human speech perception as a lab assistant in Hong Kong.

 I later moved to the UK in search of a path for meaningful contributions.
 Starting from working with typically listening individuals, I have gradually been trying to learn how speech perception/processing might go wrong or become effortful in clinical individuals.
 My MSc learnt how speech perception and production are affected by hormones advised by Prof Patricia Cowell.
-My PhD (with Prof Peter Howell) studied speech listening in noisy environments in people with age-related hearing loss when I developed multimodal brain imaging skills (functional near infrared spectroscopy and EEG) through a grad school cross-disciplinary training fund kindly sponsored by Prof Ilias Tachtsidis to apply on both typical and clinical individuals.
+My PhD (with Prof Peter Howell) studied speech listening in noisy environments in people with age-related hearing loss when I developed multimodal brain imaging skills (functional near infrared spectroscopy and EEG) through a grad school cross-disciplinary training fund kindly sponsored by Prof Ilias Tachtsidis to apply in both typical and clinical individuals.

 I am a native Cantonese-Mandarin bilingual.
 I have been a Scottish resident since the pandemic and practice work-life balance by commuting across River Tweed and northeast England.